 Our Vision

-Soma’s Values
+Our Values

 We’re tired of division based on what we’re “not” or what we’re against.
-Instead, we want to be known as a family of churches that defines itself by who we are and what we’re for.
+Instead, we want to be known as a network of churches that defines itself by who we are and what we’re for.

 -